emberjs/guides/source/localizable/tutorial/subroutes.md

 ## Generating a Nested Index Route

 The first nested route to generate will be the index route.
-An index subroute works similarly to the base index route.
+An index nested route works similarly to the base index route.
 It is the default route that renders when no route is provided.
-Therefore in our case, when we navigate to `/rentals`, Ember will attempt to load the rentals index route as a subroute.
+Therefore in our case, when we navigate to `/rentals`, Ember will attempt to load the rentals index route as a nested route.

 To create an index nested route, run the following command: